open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 Another exciting next step for Envoy and OpenTelemetry is the adoption of the now stable
 [HTTP semantic conventions in Envoy](https://github.com/envoyproxy/envoy/issues/30821).
-This will make Envoy aligned with all OTel SDKs that are also producing the spans following the stable HTTP semantic conventions.
+This will align Envoy with all OTel SDKs that are also producing the spans following the stable HTTP semantic conventions.

 Collaborating with the Envoy and Istio community to bring more OTel features to these projects has been a great experience.
 The eagerness to adopt and the